Error-mitigated quantum metrology via enhanced virtual purification: Results

-In this section, the performance and robustness of probabilistic virtual purification methods are evaluated for multi-parameter estimation tasks under various types of noise.
-In each scenario, we compare the behavior of five methods: the original noisy method, VSP, VCP, PVSP, and PVCP.
-Appendix~\ref{apx:numerical_single} also presents the comparisons of these methods for single-parameter estimation tasks.
-Our observations indicate that the probabilistic virtual purification methods not only significantly improve the precision and sensitivity of quantum metrology, but also showcase the robustness against practical noises.
+In this section, the performance and robustness of enhanced virtual purification methods are evaluated for multi-parameter estimation tasks under various types of noise.
+In each scenario, we compare the behavior of five methods: the original noisy method, VSP, VCP, VSP-PEC, and VCP-PEC.~\ref{apx:numerical_single} also presents the comparisons of these methods for single-parameter estimation tasks.
+Our observations indicate that the enhanced virtual purification methods not only significantly improve the precision and sensitivity of quantum metrology, but also showcase the robustness against practical noises.

 Specifically, we consider the Hamiltonian for a spin-1/2 in a magnetic field.
 The Hamiltonian is written as $H(\bm{\lambda})=B(\sin\theta\cos\phi X+\sin\theta\sin\phi Y+\cos\theta Z)$, where $\bm{\lambda}=(B,\theta,\phi)$ are the unknown parameters to be estimated.
 Let the probe state be the maximally entangled state $\ket{\psi}=\frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$.
 The output state evolves under $U_{\bm{\lambda}}=e^{-iH(\blamb)t}\otimes I_2$ for $N$ times and is then measured using a Bell-state measurement.
 The Bell basis is defined as: $\ket{\phi_1}=\ket{\psi},\ket{\phi_2}=\frac{1}{\sqrt{2}}(\ket{00}-\ket{11}),\ket{\phi_3}=\frac{1}{\sqrt{2}}(\ket{10}+\ket{01})$ and $\ket{\phi_4}=\frac{1}{\sqrt{2}}(\ket{10}-\ket{01})$.
 In the noise-free case, the probabilities of obtaining each measurement outcome are